moadan/FAC-Website/README.md

 # Project Inspiration

 The main photo is what I built the whole concept around - empowerment and tech.
 It shows a woman kite-surfing on the beach, enjoying herself.
 I believe people can think outside of the box and try to innovate ideas with action and slow progression.

+# Project in hindsight

+The opportunity in the online discussion's on the discord app, was not used to its best benefit by my self, however the meet-ups were very helpful for me, as a beginner into computer coding, seeing others applicants progess and seeking advice was very good.